Pathways to Innovation

 Two institutes for research and experimentation are

-and supported technically by staff engineers and researchers.
-The ZKM has
+technically by staff engineers and researchers.
+The ZKM has also been actively

-scale raises questions of sustainability.
-Financially dependent on state
+raises questions of sustainability.
+Financially dependent on state authorities,

-authorities, ZKM’s global program has already raised questions about relevance
+ZKMs global program has already raised questions about relevance to local

-to local audiences and possibly also, business enterprise.
-So far, the
+audiences and possibly also, business enterprise.
+So far, the artistic program

-artistic program at ZKM has been deliberately independent of industry sponsorship;
+at ZKM has been deliberately independent of industry sponsorship; pressure may

-pressure may rise for it to become more responsive to applied or sponsored
+rise for it to become more responsive to applied or sponsored research, a

 The Society for Old and New Media exemplifies what might be termed a new breed of interventionist, policy-oriented public new media centres.
 The name signals its approach, which places both new and old media within a common framework, and one of its key tactics is to seek and amplify resonances, both historical and practical, between them.
 From a mediaeval-age location in central Amsterdam, it inverts the typical "high-tech" image of the research laboratory, in line with its program of driving technical developments with a rich mix of cultural and historical references.
 In its applied research programs, de Waag has so far emphasized the application of design and technical creativity to enrich the range of what can be termed the "public domain" of cyberspace.
 A clear example is its award-winning public internet interface, based on the 19th century Dutch reading table.
 Its programs include competitions, symposia, workshops and commissions; it grew in part out of one of the largest and most active "Digital City" internet sites in Europe, and from this has a strongly defined political and social program for defining a democratic "public domain" in the digital sphere.